harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/http-step.md

 ## HTTP polling

 HTTP step supports polling.
-When you create the HTTP step for polling, the client will keep requesting the resource at regular intervals.
+When you create the HTTP step for polling, the client requests the resource at regular intervals.

-To support HTTP polling:
+To enable HTTP polling:

 1. In the step's **Step Parameters >** **Optional Configuration**, enter the following details:
     * **Assertion (optional)**: Enter the expression to validate the incoming response.
 You can use the following aliases to refer to the HTTP responses, URL, and method: